kballard237/AC209a-Final-Project/README.md

 ## Datasets

 <div class=text-justify>
-We collected our data using sensors that capture their surrounding features: light (cadmium sulfide photoresistor AFEC), motion (passive infrared detector with 150 cm over 100◦ range; records binary 0 or 1 pulses with 2sec resolution), temperature (-20 to 60 degrees C), humidity (20 to 95% RH with resolution 0.1%), and pressure (300 - 1100 hPa ±1 hPa).
-We placed Sensor 1 in the foyer of one student’s apartment, and Sensor 2 in the bedroom of another student’s apartment (both students in this group).
+We collected our data using sensors that capture their surrounding features: light (cadmium sulfide photoresistor AFEC), motion (passive infrared detector with 150 cm over 100 degree range; records binary 0 or 1 pulses with 2sec resolution), temperature (-20 to 60 degrees C), humidity (20 to 95% RH with resolution 0.1%), and pressure (300 - 1100 hPa +/-1 hPa).
+We placed Sensor 1 in the foyer of one student's apartment, and Sensor 2 in the bedroom of another student's apartment (both students in this group).
 The differences in these locations are as follows: Sensor 1 is placed in an apartment with multiple residency and building-regulated heat, and Sensor 2 is placed in an apartment with single residency and tenant-regulated heat.

 For each sample and corresponding sensor, we specified both the sample and duration rates, as recorded below.
 Our intuition behind this is that light and motion tend to fluctuate more frequently, so we set their sample rate to collect within smaller windows of time.
 However, temperature, humidity, and pressure fluctuate less frequently over a small time interval, so we set their sample rate to be higher (note that these environmental variables were recorded via one sensing "head" of the sensor and thus required the same sampling frequency).
 The duration of our data collections lasted between 24-99 hours (99 hour limit).
 Details on collection rates are included below.
 </div>